Metabolic Differentiation of ME/CFS Comorbidities IBS and Fibromyalgia

-To investigate the metabolite signatures of ME/CFS patient stool, urine and blood samples and the impact that co-morbidities (IBS and Fibromyalgia) have on these signatures.
+This study will investigate the metabolite signatures of ME/CFS patient stool, urine and blood samples and the impact that comorbidities (IBS and Fibromyalgia) have on these signatures.

 • Amber Jaa-Kwee